-China passes new Law to counter foreign sanctions against its officials, entities | Politics
+China passes new law to counter foreign sanctions against its officials, entities | Politics

 The US government has been imposing sanctions on a growing number of Chinese entities such as high-tech firms Huawei and ZTE over the so-called national security risks, and sanctioned a number of senior Chinese officials under the United States Xinjiang and Hong Kong bills last year.

-China has speeded up plans for an anti-sanctions law after US President Joe Biden dashed Beijing’s hopes that he would adopt a softer policy stance towards Beijing in contrast to his predecessor Donald Trump’s hardline push against the Communist giant, the Hong Kong based South Morning Post reported.
+China has speeded up plans for an anti-sanctions law after US President Joe Biden dashed Beijing's hopes that he would adopt a softer policy stance towards Beijing in contrast to his predecessor Donald Trump's hardline push against the Communist giant, the Post report said.

 The new law will provide a legal framework for retaliation and allow Chinese firms to seek compensation over foreign sanctions.